• Skip to main content

 Fill the jars: Pack pickles (either sliced, cut in spears or whole) in as tightly as you can leaving one inch head space.

-Make the brine: Combine in a small saucepan, vinegar, water and salt bringing to a boil till salt is completely dissolved.
+Make the brine: In a small saucepan, bring your vinegar, water and salt to a boil till salt is completely dissolved.
+This brine will be key to creating the perfect Dilly Pickles.

 Pour over pickles: Carefully pour brine into jar being sure to cover cucumbers completely.